 Typically, the average-sized cuisine takes 10-15% of a home’s overall footage.
-This means that the storage space here has a great potential for storing a lot of kitchenware.
-Knowing all the tricks on how to pack kitchen items for moving will provide you with the ability to organize the whole process much more easily and quickly, so here is the ultimate guide on how to do it when relocating across the country!
+This means that the storage space here has great potential for storing a lot of kitchenware.
+Knowing all the tricks on how to pack kitchen items for moving across the country will provide you with the ability to organize the whole process much more easily and quickly, so here is the ultimate guide on how to do it when relocating across the country!

 Planning a move to another city implies you should have a detailed timeline in order to organize your move and prepare everything you want to take.
 You should know that this is a multi-phase process, and there are too many items to take care of.
 You can start right after you confirm the relocation date – first, deal with the things you rarely use, and finish dealing with the rest before the relocation truck arrives.

 One of the best packing tips for relocating we can share with you is not to even think about putting items into boxes until you declutter the house first.
 When relocating to a new home, you’ll want your household inventory list only to contain things that have use value.
 Decluttering will help you sort out all the things properly and decide more easily what you should get rid of and what to keep.
 This way, you’ll avoid cluttering your next place, and also, it will help you get the whole process over with more quickly and move efficiently.

 Every cooking area contains a bunch of breakable and valuable things like silverware, appliances, and other kitchenware.
 So the first step is to take everything out of the cabinets, drawers, hutches, and other storage areas and divide all the possessions into categories.